 Through an immersive and experiential program, we are able to provide teens and their families a chance to begin healing wounds and creating a happy home life.
 Family involvement is difficult and sometimes painful work.
 However, it is also important work that will help your entire family feel stronger and more at peace.

 Our schedule was created around the use of evidence-based practices conducted in our peaceful, home-like environment.
 Evidence-based means that a treatment has been researched both from academic and scientific perspectives, and has been proven effective in the treatment of mental health disorders with substance use.

+In order to heal, your teen needs a strong start to the day.
 Mornings at Cascade Canyon start early, with a wake-up time of 7:00 am.
 Teens are given adequate time to get ready for the day before they’re asked to come downstairs for breakfast.
 Once the teens have eaten a nutritious breakfast, they meet as a group to have a morning check-in.

 This morning therapeutic group check-in is a time for everyone to share with the house what they’re feeling, briefly discuss their goals for the day, and anything else they feel is important to discuss.
 The remaining of the morning is spent on academics in the onsite classroom.
 We know it’s important for teens to stay on top of their academic workload which is why we employ certified and credentialed teachers.
 These teachers guide teens through assignments, provide one-on-one academic support, and teach important life skills such as organization, decision making, hygiene, vocational aspirations, and money management.

 Recovery involves more than stopping symptoms or becoming sober, your teen will learn how to have a healthy relationship with both their body and mind.